 The concept I presented to the class.

-The class project was completed, but looking back I wasn't totally happy with the result. -The wall mount was big and bulky. -The docking mechanism was fragile and arbitrarily complex. -Only one tool head was modeled and more were needed to illustrate the concept clearly.
+The class project was completed, but looking back I wasn't totally happy with the result.

 The next year I was approached by Core77 on behalf of Autodesk to participate in their Design for Your Product Lifetime series.
 I was asked to watch through their free video series and using what I learned redesign one of my previous projects.
 This was a perfect time to improve the Hydra Tool Set.